 In August 2000, Davie County 9-1-1 Communications became a state-certified Emergency Medical Dispatch Center.
 This allows the telecommunicator to give pre-arrival medical instructions.

 The communications staff includes 11 full-time telecommunicators and 12 part-time telecommunicators.
 It is directed by Rodney Pierce.
-Tammy Myers serves as the assistant director, Grayson Gusa is the Training Officer, and Steve Frye serves as the DCI TAC officer.
+Tammy Myers serves as the assistant director, Grayson Gusa is the Training Officer, and Jackie Allgood serves as the DCI TAC officer.